faqs

 Positive psychology is not the same as positive thinking.
 Both positive and negative qualities can lead to greater wellbeing and thriving.
 For example, boredom can lead to creativity, sadness to caring about others, while optimism can be misplaced.
 Additionally, the Negativity bias, grounded in our evolution, means we notice negative experiences more readily than positive ones.
 By intentionally shifting this focus when appropriate, we can start to change our brain’s wiring and be more able to face difficulties and discover opportunities.

-A core part of positive psychology is a focus on strengths – which can mean using strengths more, using them less, and being flexible in the contexts in which they are best used.
+A core part of positive psychology is a focus on strengths – which can mean using strengths more, using them less, and judging the contexts in which they are best used.

 The VIA survey is based on cross-cultural research that identifies 24 universal character strengths that we have in different measure.
 Strengths include creativity, bravery, love, humour, humility, social intelligence, teamwork, spirituality and self-regulation.
 You can take the free survey here: http://www.viacharacter.org/